surya-teja-222/spotify-cli-utility/README.md

 ### Usage

--   Use `spotify-cli-util --help` to see all available commands.
+-   Use `spotify --help` to see all available commands.
 -   `auth` Manage user authentication for the CLI utility.
 -   `browse` - Open the current track, album, artist, or playlist in the default browser
 -   `devices` - Manage active devices/ Use a specific device.